All data is current as of 2013, unless otherwise noted.

 The methods used to provide public counsel

-Both Tulsa County (Tulsa) and Oklahoma County (Oklahoma City) established public defender offices prior to statewide reform and continue to provide services outside of the statewide system.
+Both Tulsa County (Tulsa) and Oklahoma County (Oklahoma City) established public defender offices prior to the creation of the Oklahoma Indigent Defense System.
+Those two counties continue to provide services outside of the statewide system, through the Tulsa County Public Defenders and the Oklahoma County Public Defender respectively.

 The Oklahoma Indigent Defense System (OIDS) provides all right to counsel services outside of Tulsa and Oklahoma counties.
-Trial-level services are provided by staff public defenders operating out of one of six offices (Clinton, Guymon, Magnum, Norman, Okmulgee, and Sapulpa).
+Non-capital trial services are provided by staff public defenders operating out of one of four offices (Clinton, Mangum, Norman, and Sapulpa), collectively serving 16 counties.
+Capital trial services are provided by staff public defenders in either the Norman or the Tulsa offices.
 Private attorneys under contract to OIDS provide services in conflict cases.

 Source of data: original research conducted by Sixth Amendment Center staff, augmented by Oklahoma County Annual Budget 2013-2014, Tulsa County Annual Budget 2013-2014, and budget information from the OIDS website.